Blog posts and comments

 Citations of blog posts may be included as in-text citations and omitted from the reference list, however they should be included if they form a critical part of your research, or if they are frequently cited.
 Check with your lecturer if you are unsure.

 Author of entry.
 Year.
 "Title of post."
 Title of blog (blog).
-Month, day and year of post.
+Month and day of post.
 URL.

 Reference list example